uu84kera/unsloth-finetuning-llama/README.md

 ## Contents

 1. `process_dataset.py`: Prepares and processes the dataset to be used for training and evaluation.
-2. `download.py`: Downloads required data or model files from specified URLs.
-3. `finetune-llama.py`: Script to fine-tune a LLaMA model using the processed dataset.
+2. `finetune-llama.py`: Script to fine-tune a LLaMA model using the processed dataset.
-4. `plot_loss.py`: Plots the training loss after each epoch to visualize model convergence.
+3. `plot_loss.py`: Plots the training loss after each epoch to visualize model convergence.
-5. `evaluate.py`: Evaluates the trained model using a set of pre-defined metrics.
+4. `evaluate.py`: Evaluates the trained model using a set of pre-defined metrics.

 ## Installation